groonga/groonga/doc/source/install/centos.rst

 Install groonga-tokenizer-mecab package::

-  % sudo yum install -y groonga-tokenizer-mecab
+  % sudo yum install -y --enablerepo=epel groonga-tokenizer-mecab

 There is a package that provides `Munin
 <http://munin-monitoring.org/>`_ plugins.
 If you want to monitor